How much does property management cost per month?

 Pay the same fee despite high- and low-volume renter seasonsSubject to surcharges for additional work

-Guaranteed income fees
+Guaranteed or hybrid income models

 It’s also possible to customize the fee agreement between you and your property manager.
 One example is the guaranteed income arrangement.
 In this model, the management company guarantees the owner a consistent rental income each month, regardless of how many nights the home is rented out.
 The property management company will propose a rate based on how much income they think the short-term rental can generate, and keep any excess profits.
 So, if your property generates consistent year-round income, you might make more money with one of the other two models.
 If you do choose this model, make sure the wording of your contract is consistent with your goals.